 The site was a working cattle ranch from the 1890s to the 1980s.
 An old barn, corrals, water troughs, and other ranch features remain.
 In the 1990s, Viceroy Gold rehabilitated and remodeled the ranch house, replaced the bunkhouse, constructed tennis courts, and removed some older buildings.
 The site remains more-or-less unchanged since the Viceroy era.

-A 40-acre parcel of the ranch (ranch map) now is managed cooperatively by the BLM and the University of Nevada at Las Vegas (UNLV) Public Lands Institute.
-Plans have been made to develop the parcel into an educational and interpretive site, including a museum and interpretive center about the history of ranching in Southern Nevada, as well as a demonstration site for renewable energy (solar, wind, and geothermal).
+A 40-acre parcel of the ranch (ranch map) was managed cooperatively by the BLM and the University of Nevada at Las Vegas (UNLV) Public Lands Institute, but now the BLM manages it.
 In addition, the surrounding lands are protected by Nature Conservancy conservation easements to maintain habitat for desert tortoises.

 The area is watched by a caretaker, and three law enforcement officers live onsite in travel trailers.
 The site is available for researchers, but otherwise it is closed to the public until the old buildings and facilities are restored and new research and housing facilities are built.